ohnosequences/mg7/docs/paper/paper.md

 We have maintained the simpler method of Best BLAST Hit (BBH) taxonomic assignment because, in some cases, it can provide information about the sequences that can be more useful than the obtained using LCA algorithm.
 Using LCA algorithm when some reference sequences with BLAST alignments over the required thresholds map to a not sufficiently specific taxID, the read can be assigned to an unspecific taxon near to the root.
 If the BBH reference sequence maps to a more specific taxa this method, in that case, gives us useful information.

-## Other

-General approach.
-An analysis is defined as a software project.
-It can evolve in the same way.
-We can run the analysis in a test phase, review configuration and changes, etc. Key advantages of this approach are

-- **Reproducibility** the same analysis can be run again with exactly the same configuration in a trivial way.
-- **Versioning** The analysis is a software project so it goes through the same stages, there can be different versions, stable releases, etc.
-- **Reuse** we can build standard configurations on top of this and reuse them for subsequent data analysis.
-- **Decoupling** We can start working on the analysis specification, without any need for data in a much easier way.
-- **Expresiveness and safety** choose only from valid Illumina read types, build default FLASH command based on that, ...

 ## Using MG7 with some example data-sets

 <!-- ?? -->